 One of the main classic car storage tips is to put the car away cleaned and waxed.
 Any kind of dust or debris left on the vehicle in storage can cause scratches or damage to the exterior paint.
 Make sure to wipe down the mirrors and chrome detailing with a good glass cleaner to give the surface a shiny finish before storing a car for 6 months or more.

 2. Lubricate Everything

-When preparing car for winter storage, you must check to see all wheel bearings are up to snuff and hit all the grease fittings you can find on the steering components and suspension.
+When preparing the car for winter storage, you must check to see if all-wheel bearings are up to snuff and hit all the grease fittings you can find on the steering components and suspension.
 Make sure to lubricate all door and hood hinges to keep them from jamming up before winter storage.

 3. Fill the Tank

 Another tip for proper classic car storage is to fill the tank up preferably with premium fuel and then add a fuel stabilizer (usually 1 oz. to every 2.5 gallons of gasoline) following the manufacturer’s instructions prior to storing a car for 6 months.
 Run the vehicle for a couple of minutes to allow the fuel stabilizer to move into the carburetor, fuel rails, injectors, etc.